brennangw/tradeWizard/README.md

   MONGO_URL=mongodb://dbuser:dbpassword@ds057476.mlab.com:57476/dev

-Contact bgw2119 at columbia dot edu or ig2333 at columbia dot edu or ag3749 at columbia dot edu for dbusername and dbpassword
+Contact bgw2119 at columbia dot edu or ig2333 at columbia dot edu or ag3749 at columbia dot edu or skp2140 at columbia dot edu for dbusername and dbpassword